Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 How can I track my cycle to understand my chances of getting pregnant?

-Tracking your menstrual cycle helps you identify your fertile window.
-By noting when you ovulate and understanding the phases, you can better assess the risk of getting pregnant if you have unprotected sex five days before your period.
+Tracking your menstrual cycle helps you estimate your fertile window.
+By noting your period dates, cervical mucus changes, basal body temperature, and ovulation test results, you can better assess the risk of getting pregnant after unprotected sex.

 Conclusion – Can I Get Pregnant 5 Days Before My Next Period?